smithy-lang/smithy-python/README.md

 ```

-The code generator, `smithy-python-codegen`, hasn't been published yet, so
+The code generator libraries have not been published yet, so
 you'll need to build it yourself.
-To build and run the generator you will need
+To build and run the generator, you will need
 the following prerequisites:

 * Python 3.12 or newer